isyuricunha/yumusic/PRODUCT_REQUIREMENTS_DOCUMENT.md

 ## Product Vision

-**"Create the most beautiful and intuitive Subsonic client that makes music discovery and playback a delightful experience."**
+**"Create the most beautiful and intuitive Subsonic client that makes music discovery and playback a delightful experience with YuMusic."**

 ## Priority 1: Visual Identity & Branding